What you should know about treats, table food, special formula foods, puppy food, food for seniors, and much more.

 SPECIAL FORMULA FOODS

-Many dog food companies offer food (dry or canned) that is formulated for different stages in life.
+Many dog food companies offer food (dry or canned) that is formulated for different stages of life.
 That’s a good thing.
 Dogs nutritional requirements can change at different stages in their lives.

 Puppy food to grow on: